martial-god/Benny-Scraper/README.md

 - [x] Verify the update novel works - INFO can be found https://github.com/martial-god/Benny-Scraper/pull/24#issue-1885102090
 - [x] Try Manga sites
 - [x] Add a Configuration table to have user have more control of settings. *STILL NEED TO ADD COMMANDLINE OPTIONS TO RETRIEVE VALUES*
-- [ ] Finish up Selenium Scraper -- UPDATE: use of seleniumn was necessary when trying to retrieve images from manga sites, it is still faster to use http for NovelData (things such as tags and author)
+- [X] Finish up Selenium Scraper -- UPDATE: use of seleniumn was necessary when trying to retrieve images from manga sites, it is still faster to use http for NovelData (things such as tags and author)
+## ON HOLD
+- [ ] Addition of webnovle.com from https://github.com/martial-god/Benny-Scraper/issues/41 - Expected Release by 04/14/2024
+- [ ] Create Documentation, especially for trying to add a new Scraper Strategy for new sites - *COMING SOON* https://feahnthor.github.io/
 - [ ] Add UI

 ## Getting Started